borekl/devnull-tribute-2017/README.md

 Player's clan points.
 This key always exists and has nothing to do with whether the player is a clan member or not.

+`%s`.`players`.`data`.`PLAYER`.`clantimeref`
+Time when the player's newest scoring entry was achieved.
+This key always exists, but it is undefined if player has no scoring entries.

 `%s`.`players`.`data`.`PLAYER`.`maxlvl`
 Maximum (that is deepest) achieved player dungeon level.